Can You Have More Than One Conventional Loan?

 Understanding Conventional Mortgage Limits

-Plus, lenders want more cash reserves.
-For 2–4 properties, you need 6 months of mortgage payments in the bank.
-For 5–6 properties, that’s 12 months.
-For 7–10 properties, be ready with 18 months of reserves.
+Lenders also want to see more cash reserves as you add properties.
+For 2–4 properties, you'll need to have six months of mortgage payments saved.
+For 5–6 properties, you'll need twelve months.
+For 7–10 properties, have eighteen months of reserves ready.

-You can’t call every property your "primary home."
-Lenders verify this carefully.
-You can have only a single primary residence at a time.
-If you already have a conventional loan on your main home and want another primary residence, you’ll need a legit reason - like a job relocation over 50 miles away.
+Now, let's look at occupancy rules for your portfolio.
+You can't call every property your "primary home."
+Lenders check this carefully.
+You're only allowed a single primary residence at a time.
+If you already have a conventional loan on your main home and want another, you'll need a valid reason, like moving for a job more than 50 miles away.

 Acceptable reasons to change your primary residence